 Still, he said, he tried to keep the set light and jokey during her most intense scenes to alleviate any residual weirdness for her.

 "If she was bothered by it during production, the rest of the cast couldn't function and nor could the crew," he said.
 "In the dailies, you'd see after every take, where she's saying the most horrific things, I'd say cut, and then one of the prop men would hand her a milkshake and she'd be laughing.
 The whole thing to her was a game."

 5.)
 Carving out the self-mutilated face

 You've probably seen that internet prank where a friend tells you to do a complicated, but seemingly innocuous maze — and just when it demands the most concentration, a shrieking, nightmarish face appears.

 Usually, it's a smiling shot of Linda Blair in demon make-up from The Exorcist.

-Even four decades later, that look gives new definition to the phrase “hard on the eyes.”
+Even decades later, that look defines the phrase "hard on the eyes."

-You can thank Dick Smith, a legendary make-up man who received an honorary Oscar last year, for that contribution to America’s high blood pressure.
+You can thank Dick Smith, a legendary make-up man who received an honorary Oscar in 2011, for his contribution to America's high blood pressure.